AlexBaranosky/bowling-game-kata-clojure/README.markdown

 # bowling-game

 This is the Bowling Game Kata done in Clojure with STM.
 The tests use Midje.
-The original kata is here in Java.  http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata
+The original kata is here in Java.
+[Bowling Game Kata]( http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata)

 ## Usage